 Different electronic flashes may have more complex circuitry than this, but most work in the same basic way.
 It's simply a matter of boosting battery voltage to trigger a small gas discharge lamp.

-For much more information on camera flashes, including flashes that "read" the subject in front of them, check out the links on the next page.
+For much more information on camera flashes, including flashes that "read" the subject in front of them, check out the links below.